FNNDSC/pfdicom_tagSub/README.rst

         <inputDir>.

         [-O|--outputDir <outputDir>]
-        The directory to contain all output files.
+        The output root directory that will contain a tree structure identical to the input directory, and each "leaf" node will contain the analysis results.

         -F|--tagFile <JSONtagFile>
         Parse the tags and their "subs" from a JSON formatted <JSONtagFile>.